supercode-r/Speaker-Identification/README.md

 # Install dependencies
 pip install -r requirements.txt

+# Run this command for in-depth visualization and interpretability, including pattern analysis and feature importance insights.
+python analysis.py

-# Run the complete pipeline
+# Run the command to execute the complete pipeline and generate the test Predictions label
 python speaker_identification.py

 ```

 ## Files Required